By Jeff Clemetson | Editor

 “The Helix High Charter School and La Mesa Arts & Music Academy are only three blocks away, providing a quality education for the children of families purchasing a home in La Mesa Summit Estates,” Torres said.

-The houses, which will be priced in the mid-$900,000 range depending on lot size, will also be built environmentally friendly and include renewable and sustainable materials, energy-efficient HVAC systems with Wi-Fi remote control programmable thermostats, tankless water heaters, roof-top solar, plumbed for gray-water use in landscaping, xeriscape drought-tolerant landscaping, wood floors made from farm-raised wood (no old-growth lumber), hypoallergenic carpets made from recycled materials, Energy Star-rated appliances, non-VOC paints, roof-radiant barrier insulation, double-paned windows with UV coatings, high R-value wall insulation, and an electric car charging station in each garage.
+The houses will also be built environmentally friendly and include renewable and sustainable materials, energy-efficient HVAC systems with Wi-Fi remote control programmable thermostats, tankless water heaters, roof-top solar, plumbed for gray-water use in landscaping, xeriscape drought-tolerant landscaping, wood floors made from farm-raised wood (no old-growth lumber), hypoallergenic carpets made from recycled materials, Energy Star-rated appliances, non-VOC paints, roof-radiant barrier insulation, double-paned windows with UV coatings, high R-value wall insulation, and an electric car charging station in each garage.

 Dias predicts the energy efficiency of the houses will save buyers around $300 a month.
 There will also be no Mello Roos fees, which typically cost $400 a month for comparable homes.